Original article written by Shannon Gunn, January 2022. Updated by Gemma Davies, October 2023.

-Switzerland is home to many pharmaceutical and biotech companies, including Novartis, Roche, Bayer, Abbott, Tecan and Genedata.
-The pharmaceutical industry contributes to 5.7% of the GDP of Switzerland and employs about 135,000 people.
+As of 2020, Switzerland is home to over 310 pharmaceutical and biotech companies, including Novartis, Roche, Bayer, Abbott, Tecan and Genedata.
+The pharmaceutical industry contributes to 5.7% of the GDP of Switzerland and employs around 135,000 people.

 - Walter Jakob Gehring (1939-2014): Walter was a Swiss developmental biologist whose research mainly involved studies of Drosophila.
 He and his collaborators identified PAX6 as a master control gene for eye development.

 - Werner Arber (1929-): Werner is a Swiss microbiologist and geneticist.
 Alongside Hamilton Smith and Daniel Nathans, Werner won the 1978 Nobel Prize in Physiology or Medicine for the discovery of restriction endonucleases.

 - David Klein (1908-1993): David was a Swiss human geneticist and ophthalmologist who made significant contributions towards our understanding of Waardenburg syndrome.